EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/5e7be805-2c7b-4fae-a386-c0d305c4430c" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-click next until you get to networking and make sure that the it is in the same virtual network as the other vm and then click create+review and wait for it to deploy
+Click 'Next' until you reach the Networking section.
+Ensure that the virtual machine is in the same virtual network as the other VM.
+Then, click 'Create + Review' and wait for the deployment to complete.
 </p>
 <br />